opendaylight/docs/docs/developer-guide/developing-apps-on-the-opendaylight-controller.rst

            }
        }

-3. The HelloProvider.java file is in the current directory.
-Register the RPC that you created in the *hello.yang* file in the HelloProvider.java file.
-You can either edit the HelloProvider.java to match what is below or you can simple replace it with the code below.
+3. The *HelloProvider.java* file is in the current directory.
+Register the RPC that was created in the *hello.yang* file in the HelloProvider.java file.
+Either edit the HelloProvider.java to match what it is or replace it with the following code.

    .. code:: java